Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OSS-Tooling-Landscape-Glossary.md

 A set of tools and services which map known vulnerabilities from an external database to components used in products and assess the relevance and exploitability of the vulnerability concerning the usage pattern of the component in question.

 ### Source Code Repository
-Systems or services that provide source code.
+A system or service that provides source code.
 This is typically (also) a version control system.
 For the compliance tooling, typically the source code is needed as a folder on a file share, i.e., the source code is already checked out by, e.g., the Continuous Integration infrastructure.
+As a sub function, a source code repository typically contains a source code downloader.